Sorceriv/QVA/README.md

 # qva
 Qualys Vulnerability Assistant

+-05/05/2024

+--Axios and CORS now working, will integrate to react front-end using useEffect and useStates

 -04/05/2024

 --Added axios handleSubmit for connection between python model and react using CORS and Axios, to fix.